 After 20 years of occupation, US troops are withdrawing from Afghanistan

-This US Invasion of Afghanistan, begun by President George Bush as missile strikes on “Terrorist training camps” in Afganistan, this was a direct retaliation of the devastating terrorist attack that shook the US on 11th September 2002, when the terrorist group, so-called “Al Qaeda” led by Osama bin Laden and Abdullah Azzam, hijacked 4 planes and mounted a devasting attack on both World Trade Centre Towers, the Pentagon and attempted the White House.
+This US Invasion of Afghanistan, begun by President George Bush as missile strikes on “Terrorist training camps” in Afghanistan, was a direct retaliation of the devastating terrorist attack that shook the US on 11th September 2002, when the terrorist group, so-called “Al Qaeda” led by Osama bin Laden and Abdullah Azzam, hijacked 4 planes and mounted a devastating attack on both World Trade Centre Towers, the Pentagon and attempted the White House.
 “Our objective was clear, our cause was just”, Biden stated.

 The Pakistani and Afghan Taliban Influence

 The Taliban, or “Students” in the Pashto language, now led by Mawlawi Hibatullah Akhundzada, a devoted religious scholar, was a movement set up in Pakistan, which borders Afghanistan.
 This movement began following the Soviet retreat from Afghanistan after the US invasion.
 Funded by Saudi Arabia, the group quickly grew in size and its influence spread across both Pakistan and Afghanistan.
 They stated that once in power they would bring peace, security and enforce the traditional, religious laws of Sunni Islam, which many Afghans supported.

 In the September of 1996, they captured the capital of Afghanistan, Kabul, and overthrew President Burhanuddin Rabbani.
 Many Afghans also supported this due to the Taliban’s work in clearing corruption and lawlessness and making the areas under their control safe, however, this came with a price for the Afghan as along with their own Islamic laws, they imposed traditional Islamic punishments, such as public executions of murders and amputation of thieves.